tojikoumori/WA-Ghost-Notifier-And-Chatroom/README.md

 # WA-Ghost-Notifier-And-Chatroom

-<sup>i make projects for fun and share them to use freely, but i spend so much time on them, so if you liked this and want to support me i appreciate donations :)
+<sup>i make projects for fun and share them to use freely, though i spend so much time on them,

+<sup>so if you liked this and want to support me i appreciate donations :)<sup>

 <sup>☕ https://buymeacoffee.com/tojikoumori<sup>